amd/aocl-crypto/docs/internal/design.md

 IPP-CP APIs to its own.

 # System Overview
 AOCL Crypto is designed to be future compatible and extendable.
-AOCL-Crypto library has following components.
+AOCL Cryptography library has following components.

   1. Algorithm - Describes any algorithm that deals with one cryptographic function.